Interpretable Few-shot Learning with Online Attribute Selection: Proposed Method

 After training the attribute predictor network $f_{h}$, the weights of $f_{h}$ are frozen and a selector network $g_{h}$ is trained to select useful attributes for few-shot classification.
 To mimic few-shot recognition tasks during training of this network, the images of base classes are sampled in the form of episodes.
 In each episode, N classes are randomly selected from the base classes.
 For each of these classes, a support set $\mathcal{S}_b$ consists of K instances and another subset serving as the query set $\mathcal{Q}_b$ are sampled.

 The attribute predictor network exploits the attributes of the support set to select relevant attributes for classification of the query set.
-The presence or absence of each attribute is modeled by a categorical distribution with two possible values of either 0 or 1.
-Therefore, the number of categorical distributions will be equal to the number of attributes.
-In each episode, by sampling from these categorical distributions, a binary state vector is obtained which determines which attributes should be used in that episode.
+The choice of whether the $i^{th}$ attribute is selected is modeled by a categorical distribution with two possible outcomes, 1 or 0.
+This distribution deciding on participation of the $i^{th}$ attribute is represented with:

+The number of categorical distributions will be equal to the number of attributes.
+In each episode, by sampling from these categorical distributions, the binary state vector $s \in \mathbb{R}^A$ is obtained, determining which attributes should be used in that episode.